 Spirit – (SP).
 Spirit measures your magical influence – your connection to the arcane and your control over it.
 Also called the sixth sense or second sight.
 Spirit controls a character’s clairvoyant, concealment, and use magic skills.

 Magical Power.
-Magical power is the measurement of a character’s control over the arcane.
-Add your Spirit modifier to wound rolls when making any magical attack, such as a spell, telekinesis, or enchantment.
+Magical Power is equal to your Spirit modifier and is the measurement of a character’s control over the arcane.
+Add your Magical Power to Wound Rolls when making any magical attack, such as a spell, telekinesis, or enchantment.

 Clairvoyant.
 The ability to develop psychic powers base on extrasensory perception.
 Characters can also use a spirit (clairvoyant) check to sense a target’s fighting power and location.